Edward O. Wolcott: Legal and political career

 After graduating from Harvard Law School in 1875, he moved to Colorado where he set up a law practice.
-In the late 1890s and early 1900s, one of the partners in his practice was Charles W. Waterman, later a United States senator.
+In the late 1890s and early 1900s, one of the partners in his practice was Charles W. Waterman, later also a United States senator.

 From 1876 to 1879 he served as a district attorney in Colorado.
 In 1879, Wolcott moved to Denver, where he began his political career as a Colorado state senator (1879–1882).
-In 1889, he was chosen to represent Colorado in the U.S. Senate, as a member of the Republican Party.
+In 1889, he was elected by the Colorado General Assembly to represent Colorado in the U.S. Senate.
 When he entered Congress, he was the youngest member of the Senate.
 He was reelected in 1895, and was an unsuccessful candidate for reelection in 1901, 1902 and 1903.

 While in Washington, D.C., Wolcott was a leading advocate for the coinage of silver.
 In 1897, President McKinley named him chairman of the commission sent to Europe to report on international bimetallism.
 He was a popular host and guest in Washington society.
 He was chairman of the Committee on Civil Service and Retrenchment (51st and 52nd Congresses), and the Committee on Post Office and Post Roads (54th through 56th Congresses).

 In 1900, Wolcott was denied renomination to the Senate, which ended his political career.
-He once again took up the practice of law in Colorado, and maintained that practice until his death.
+He once again took up the practice of law in Colorado, and maintained that practice until his death in 1905.